Interested? Contact us!

 Overview:

-The standard ISO/IEC 14882:2017 – aka C++17 – is settled.
+In September 2011 the standard ISO/IEC 14882:2011 – aka C++11 – was settled.
 We saw the beginning of the era of “Modern C++”.
 “Modern C++”: A designation that has been given to this major revision, and the succeeding revisions of the C++ standard.
 We had a revolution with C++11.
-With the revisions C++14 and C++17, and the upcoming C++20 – we see an evolution.
-The time line below illustrates this.
+With the revisions C++14 and C++17, C++20 and the upcoming C++23 – we see an evolution.
+The timeline below illustrates this.

 Looking upon the number of features brought in since C++11 and think about their impact, one can conclude: Pre-Modern C++ – aka Classical C++ – and Modern C++ are two different languages.
 To quote Bjarne Stroustrup: “C++11 feels like a new language”.